markyoder/wasp_clone/waspcore/README.md

 The string pool consists of two members, 1) a vector of chars, 2) a vector of indices indicating string starts.
 In this way, the string data that is consumed from a text file is reasonably maintained and storage size not inflated.

 In a benchmark of one application's input consisting of 300MB in which the document tokens' mathematical mode was 3 characters, with a mean of 4, using std::string produces on average ~28+ byte overhead per token.
-Specifically 8 byte heap pointer, 8 byte size, 8 byte heap page header, and 8 byte heap memory page.
+Specifically, 8 byte heap pointer, 8 byte size, 8 byte heap page header, and 8 byte heap memory page.

 In contrast, the StringPool only requires a 5 byte overhead per token.
 Specifically, a 4-byte index and a null terminating character.
 Using the StringPool facilitates a significant memory consolidation.